 Singing & Vocals (1 week option) – Warm up those pipes and get ready to move and sing in harmony.
 Learn how to care for and nurture your voice as you join with a choir of others under the direction of a skilled voice teacher.
 Get ready to bring the notes to life and live the beat!

 Working at their own pace, campers will be equipped with the skills and equipment to capture all the beauty that the Muskoka camping experience offers.
 Campers work towards taking two photographs that are showcased to the rest of the camp at the end of the session.
 Campers are asked to bring a memory card or USB stick to ensure they take home their photos from the session.
 A personal digital camera or DSLR is recommended.

 There’s no better place to be on a hot sunny day than in the water.
 Recreational swimming is open to campers of all swimming abilities.
-Campers will have the opportunity to use the 70 ft water slide, the water trampoline, The Iceberg, the high towers, play water polo, relax in the deep tank, and so much more!
+Campers will have the opportunity to use the 70 ft water slide, the water trampoline, the high towers, play water polo and water baseball, relax in the deep tank, and so much more!

 - Level 1 (1 week option) – Perfect for campers who’ve taken sailing lessons at Adventure Camp or beginners who have never sailed.
 Covers parts of the boat, turning, capsizing.
 Sail with other campers and an instructor in the boat.

 - Level 2 (2 weeks) – Introduction to solo sailing and more advanced theory.
 Prerequisite: Sailing Level 1 or equivalent sailing experience.

 - Level 3 (2 weeks) – Advanced solo sailing and theory, including sailing a pre-planned course.
 Achieving this level often requires practice outside of activity time.
 Great if you really love sailing!
 Prerequisite: Sailing Level 2 or equivalent sailing experience.